6 Tips for Improvising on Piano During Live Worship

 C-F-C/E-G (1-4-1/3-5)

 In the right hand, rather than playing the full chord, choose separate notes from the chord to play.
 For example, for the first measure of the C-G-Am-F progression, you may choose to play the notes E-G-C-G all as quarter notes (one beat each).
+Feel free to add other passing notes in between these chord tones.

 Bonus: Check out the video tutorial at the end of this article to see this explained in more detail!